Expect Soybean prices to trade sideways: Angel Commodities

 Angel Commodities' report on Soybean

-Soybean May futures corrected on Monday due to profit booking at higher levels but the trend is higher as supplies are diminishing and demand for crushing is intact due to encouraging soy meal exports.
-As per Agmarknet, arrivals of soybean during Apr 1-20 is 1,75,634 tonnes while during in Mar it was about 2,09,993 tonnes during same time frame.
+Soybean May futures see a steep fall of 2% on Tuesday due to long liquidation on anticipation of lower demand by the market participants at higher levels.
+The open interest too decline by 7500 tonnes.
+As per Agmarknet, arrivals of soybean during Apr 1- 25 is 2,32,853 tonnes while during in Mar it was about 2,83,644 tonnes during same time frame.

 Outlook